KJM3000 – Applied Spectroscopy

 Recommended previous knowledge

-KJM1110 - Organic chemistry I (continued), KJM1120 - Inorganic Chemistry, KJM1130 - Physical Chemistry I - thermodynamics and kinetics, KJM2400 - Analytical chemistry I, and KJM2600 - Physical chemistry II - quantum chemistry and spectroscopy
+KJM1110 – Organic chemistry I (continued), KJM1120 – Inorganic Chemistry (continued), KJM1130 – Physical Chemistry I - Thermodynamics and Kinetics, KJM2400 – Analytical Chemistry I, and KJM2600 – Physical chemistry II - quantum chemistry and spectroscopy (continued)

 The first lecture is mandatory.
-If you are unable to join, the Expedition Office has to be informed in advance (phone 22 85 54 46, or e-mail email@example.com).
-If you fail to register as an active student for the course in either of these ways, you will loose the access to the course for the given semester.
+If you are unable to attend, you must notify the student administration at the Department of Chemistry.
+If you fail to register as an active student for the course in either of these ways, you will lose access to the course for the given semester.

 Examination support material

 Approved calculator.
 The calculator must fulfill the requirements specified by The Department of Mathematics (only in Norwegian)

 You may submit your response in Norwegian, Swedish, Danish or English.
 If you would prefer to have the exam text in English, you may apply to the course administrators.

 Grades are awarded on a scale from A to F, where A is the best grade and F is a fail.
 Read more about the grading system.